Patos (municipality): Geography

 The landscape of Patos is half hills and mountains and plains.
 The plains are arable land for agriculture and oil fields.
-The plains are located north from Patos. the hills and mountain ranges have olive oil farms.
-The hills and mountains are located south from Patos.
+The plains are located north of Patos.
+The hills and mountain ranges have olive oil farms.
+The hills and mountains are located south of Patos.

 Climate

-The climate in Patos is very hot in the summer time with hot Mediterranean climate and very cold winters.
+The climate in Patos is scorching in the summer, with a hot Mediterranean climate and freezing winters.